On the Symmetries of Deep Learning Models and their Internal Representations: Interpretability of the coordinate basis

-We use an experiment from \cite{Bau2017NetworkDQ} to compare the axis-aligned interpretability of hidden activation layers with and without an activation function.
+In this section we explore the confluence of model interpretability and intertwiner symmetries using \textit{network dissection} from \cite{Bau2017NetworkDQ}.
+Network dissection measures alignment between the individual neurons of a hidden layer and single, pre-defined concepts (see \cref{sec:net-d-methodology} for the methodology).
+We adapt an experiment from \cite{Bau2017NetworkDQ} to compare the axis-aligned interpretability of hidden activation layers with and without an activation function.
 Bau et al. compares the interpretability of individual neurons, measured via network dissection, with that of random orthogonal rotations of neurons.
 We likewise rotate the hidden layer representations and then measure their interpretability.
 Using the methodology from \cite{diaconis2005random}, we define a random orthogonal transform $Q$ drawn uniformly from $SO(n)$ by using Gram-Schmidt to orthonormalize the normally-distributed $Q R=A \in \RR^{n^{2}}$.
-Like in \cite{Bau2017NetworkDQ}, we also consider smaller rotations $Q^{\alpha} \in S O(n)$ where $0 \leq \alpha \leq 1$, where $\alpha$ is chosen to form a minimal geodesic gradually rotating from I to Q. \cite{Bau2017NetworkDQ} found that the number of interpretable units decreased away from the activation basis as $\alpha$ increased for $\text{layer5}$ of an AlexNet.
+Like in \cite{Bau2017NetworkDQ}, we also consider smaller rotations $Q^{\alpha} \in S O(n)$ where $0 \leq \alpha \leq 1$, where $\alpha$ is chosen to form a minimal geodesic rotating from \(I\) to \(Q\). \cite{Bau2017NetworkDQ} found that the number of interpretable units decreased away from the activation basis as $\alpha$ increased for $\text{layer5}$ of an AlexNet.